sel4devkit/sel4devkit-maaxboard-microkit-xhci-driver/README.md

     - Read: Pointer in shared data to write data
     - Write: Pointer in shared data containing value to write
 - `void* cb`: Optional callback function that is called on transfer completion.

+The shell example also permits filesystem reads/writes/lists (FAT is the only supported filesystem currently).
+Note that the mass storage queue is different to that outlined by sDDF.
+This is due to the `current_xfer` field, that allows the locking and unlocking of client threads when waiting for block access, since reading and writing are both *synchronous* in the current version.

 ## CHANGELOG
 ### DONE: